-Pigeon (rock dove) infestations can pose a serious bird control problem for businesses.
-Their droppings can cause damage to vehicles, clothing and property – as well as requiring constant maintenance to clean up.
+Feral pigeons are descendants of rock doves and infestations of these pest birds can pose a serious problem for businesses.
+Their droppings can cause damage to vehicles, clothing and property – as well as constantly requiring cleaning up.
 However, aside from the issue of damage and cleanliness, pigeons can carry a variety of diseases, causing serious health issues for your staff and customers.

 Diseases which can be caught from pigeons include viruses such as avian influenza and West Nile Virus.
-Bacterial diseases such as psittacosis and salmonellosis.
-And fungal infections such as cryptococcal meningitis and histoplasmosis.
-These diseases can be spread by inhaling air contaminated by dried droppings, or by coming into direct or indirect contact with the animals or their feathers.
+Bacterial diseases such as psittacosis and salmonellosis and fungal infections such as cryptococcal meningitis and histoplasmosis.
+These diseases can be spread by inhaling air contaminated by dried droppings, or by coming into direct or indirect contact with the birds or their feathers.

 Disease carrying pigeons are more common in large urban environments, as the stress levels and poor diet experienced by birds in these locations make them more susceptible to infection.

-Netting is an economical and safe method of bird control is an economical and safe method of bird control to discourage pigeons from settling on your property.
-Generally installed under bridges and ceilings, it prevents birds from entering sheltered areas containing ledges or girders and nesting.
+Netting is an economical and safe method of bird control which discourages pigeons from settling on your property.
+Often installed under bridges and over plant areas; netting encapsulates the desired area, preventing birds from entering these sheltered, ideal roosting locations.

-The netting is available in a wide range of mesh sizes, making it suitable for all sizes of bird.
-The 50mm mesh is most appropriate for pigeons, so make sure you purchase the correct type.
+The netting is available in a wide range of mesh sizes, making it suitable for all types of pest birds.
+The installation of 50mm mesh is the most appropriate for pigeons, but there are also mesh sizes for sparrows, starlings, crows and gulls.

 Spring Wire System

-Another method of bird control is a spring wire system.
-This works by installing rows of thin steel wire on nesting perches.
-Spaced correctly, they will prevent all but the most determined birds from landing on the ledge.
-However, should a particularly persistent specimen manage to set down, the unstable surface the wire provides will discourage the pigeon from hanging around for too long.
+Another method of bird proofing is a spring wire system.
+This works by installing rows of thin steel wire on locations which are being affected by light to medium pressure infestations.
+Installed correctly, they will prevent all but the most determined birds from landing on the ledge.
+The principle of the system is the horizontal wires create an unstable surface for the pigeon to land and roost upon, which in turn deters the pigeons from hanging around.

-Offering a more permanent solution to pigeon infestations, spikes are on of the more visible options of bird control.
-Rather than being designed to cause harm to birds as they may first appear, spikes are instead intended to turn an inviting perch into an uncomfortable one.
+Offering a more robust solution to medium to heavy pressure infestation, anti-perch spikes are another option for pest birds.
+Rather than being designed to cause harm to birds as they may appear, spikes are instead intended to turn an inviting perch into an uncomfortable one.